googleapis/python-aiplatform/README.rst

       pipeline_root=pipeline_root,
   )

-  # Execute pipeline in Vertex AI and monitor until completion
+  # Execute pipeline in Gemini Enterprise Agent Platform and monitor until completion
   pl.run(
     # Email address of service account to use for the pipeline run
     # You must have iam.serviceAccounts.actAs permission on the service account to use it